nanfengpo/chat/docs/API.md

 #### Query language

-Tinode query language is used to define search queries for finding users and topics.
+nanfengpo query language is used to define search queries for finding users and topics.
 The query is a string containing tags separated by spaces or commas.
 Tags are strings - individual query terms which are matched against user's or topic's tags.
 The tags can be written in an RTL language but the query as a whole is parsed left to right.
 Spaces are treated as the `AND` operator, commas (as well commas preceded and/or followed by a space) as the `OR` operator.
 The order of operators is ignored: all `AND` operators are grouped together, all `OR` operators are grouped together. `OR` takes precedence over `AND`.

 Tags containing spaces or commas must be enclosed in double quotes (`"`, `\u0022`): i.e. `"abc, def"` is treated as a single token.
 Tags must start with a Unicode letter or digit.
 Tags must not contain the double quote (`"`, `\u0022`).